merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 These are definitely exciting times.

 {:.notice}
 If you have a list of genomes you are curious to see how anvi'o would classify, but you don't have time / interest to explore it yourelf, feel free to send me an e-mail.
-I will ask you to give me FASTA files, and return you back the predictions.
+I will ask you to give me FASTA files, and return you back predictions.

 ---

-From [the discovery of a bacterium from the genus Nitrospira that is capable of complete nitrification](http://www.nature.com/nature/journal/vnfv/ncurrent/full/nature16461.html){:target="_blank"} to [the first description of switching of viral lifestyles based on the success of the target host](http://www.nature.com/nature/journal/v531/n7595/full/nature17193.html){:target="_blank"}, microbiology has been making a great use of assembly-based shotgun metagenomics.
-The discovery and the initial placement of some CPR genomes on the tree of life is another ground breaking discovery that took place just within the last months.
+From the [discovery of a bacterium that is capable of complete nitrification](http://www.nature.com/nature/journal/vnfv/ncurrent/full/nature16461.html){:target="_blank"} to the [first description of switching of viral lifestyles based on the success of the target host](http://www.nature.com/nature/journal/v531/n7595/full/nature17193.html){:target="_blank"}, microbiology has been making a great use of assembly-based shotgun metagenomics.
+The discovery, and the placement of some CPR genomes on the tree of life is another ground breaking discovery that took place just within the last months.

 This is a good moment to stop and think about the relevance, and importance of assembly-based metagenomic approaches to the most important questions we *can* go after.